Protecting the Rights of Injured Clients

 Federal Trucking Regulations

 The Federal Motor Carrier Safety Administration (FMCSA) is a regulatory agency within the United States Department of Transportation responsible for regulating and overseeing commercial motor vehicles, including trucks.
 FMCSA regulations ensure the safety of truck operations and reduce the risk of accidents.
+Here are several FMCSA regulations related to truck accidents:

 - Commercial Driver's License (CDL) Requirements: FMCSA establishes the qualifications and requirements for obtaining a CDL, which is necessary for operating commercial motor vehicles, including trucks.
 CDL holders must demonstrate knowledge of safe driving practices and pass skills tests to obtain their license.
 FMCSA regulations also set standards for driver training and certification programs.